johnconnor-sec/xpost/README.md

-# xp - X Post Scheduler
+# xpost - X Post Scheduler

 A command-line tool for posting and scheduling tweets/posts to X (formerly Twitter).